-Louisa lived in Japan for four years, first as an undergraduate student and then on a Fulbright fellowship, while completing her Ph.D. in anthropology at Columbia University in New York.
+Raised in New Jersey and on Cape Cod, she also lived in Japan for four years, first as an undergraduate student and then while completing her Ph.D. in cultural anthropology.

 Growing up in Hackensack, New Jersey, I loved doing creative things: writing short stories, painting and drawing, expressing myself through gymnastics and dance.
-Making art was a need like breathing or drinking water.
-But I was academically minded too, so I completed a Ph.D. in cultural anthropology, which can happen when you can’t put a good book down.
+Making art was a need like breathing, but I was academically minded too, so I completed a Ph.D.
+(Columbia University) in cultural anthropology. . . which can happen when you can’t put a good book down.

 On the art side, I kept painting, including illustrating my own picture books.
-From writing and illustrating picture books (unpublished), I found my way to the distant shores of young adult fiction.
+From writing and illustrating picture books (unpublished), I found my way to the not-so-distant shores of young adult fiction.

-Writing my first novel made me want to write another (like eating potato chips), so I wrote PRICELESS, the story of a seventeen-year-old Syrian girl named Noor, who finds herself in Boston dealing with the trauma of her country’s implosion, while solving America’s biggest art heist.
+Writing my first novel made me want to write another, so I wrote PRICELESS, the story of a seventeen-year-old Syrian girl named Noor, who finds herself in Boston dealing with the trauma of her country’s implosion, while solving America’s biggest art heist.

 I was inspired to write this novel by what I saw happening in the news: the violence raging in Syria as the country’s president bombed and massacred his own people.
-I wanted to tell a story that dealt with this violence, while depicting my Syrian main character (Noor) as someone with interests and dreams that lay outside it.
-I didn’t want to deal in stereotypes.
-For instance, my Middle Eastern characters aren’t focused on religion or wearing the hijab.
-Noor wants to be a professional artist and she happens to be a pretty amazing crime sleuth!
+I wanted to tell a story that dealt with this violence, while depicting my Syrian main character as someone with interests and dreams that lay outside it.
+I didn’t want to invoke stereotypes.
+My Middle Eastern characters, like my real-life Syrian and Iranian friends, aren’t focused on religion or dealing with the issue of whether to wear the hijab.
+Noor is more interested in becoming a professional artist and she happens to be a pretty amazing crime sleuth!